NJ ABP for College Professionals

 An Enduring Presence

-Since 1989, the professionals at Gitterman Wealth Management have provided financial guidance to college professionals.
-Since 1996, the firm has been approved by the state to provide retirement planning services to participants in the New Jersey Alternate Benefit Program (ABP) and the Public Employees Retirement System (PERS).
+The professionals at Gitterman Wealth Management have been providing financial guidance to college professionals since 1989.
+Jeff Gitterman has been approved by the state to provide retirement planning services to participants in the New Jersey Alternate Benefit Program (ABP) and the Public Employees Retirement System (PERS) since 1996.
+Gitterman Wealth Management became registered with the SEC as an Investment Advisory Firm in April 2010.
+Services provided to participants of the ABP or ACTS plan are provided through Mass Mutual and not Gitterman Wealth Management.
+Gitterman Wealth Management and Mass Mutual are separate and distinct federally regulated entities.
 These retirement programs, when combined with an employee’s Social Security and other savings, may provide retirement security.

 Today’s Complex World